-We recognise the challenges faced by students who have unpaid caring responsibilities for an adult, such as mum or dad, or a brother or sister, extended family member, friend or neighbour.
-We are here to support your wellbeing and success at college and to take steps as appropriate to help in any way we can.
+We recognise the challenges faced by students who are young carers or have unpaid caring responsibilities e.g. for mum, dad, a brother or sister, extended family member, friend or neighbour.
+We are here to support your wellbeing and success at college, and to take steps as appropriate to help in any way we can.

 Identifying yourself to the College as a Young Carer or Unpaid Carer:

 - Tick the Carers box on your course application form, or